AidenSorabji/System-Info-Py3/README.md

 ~One of the causes of the python script not working or not working *properly* is if you are running the script in terminal.
 If you are running it in terminal, the python code will not work (for some reason lmao).~

-You can now use it in terminal lmao, just type the following command (for macOS users only) "python3 *directory of py file*"
+You can now use it in terminal lmao, just type the following command (for macOS users only) `python3 *directory of py file*`

 # Credit
 Please, when modifying this code, or uploading this code, or doing anything else with this code, give me credit, thanks!